-Blast hits Pakistani city of Peshawar killing at least two people
+At least two killed in motorcycle blast in Pakistan’s Peshawar city

-The blast in Peshawar, the capital of Khyber Pakhtunkhwa province, wounded one person believed to be in a critical condition.
+The blast in Peshawar, the capital of Khyber Pakhtunkhwa province, also wounded one person believed to be in a critical condition.

-At least two people have been killed in a blast in Pakistan’s northwestern city of Peshawar, according to police officials.
+At least two people have been killed in a motorcycle blast in Pakistan’s northwestern city of Peshawar, according to police officials.

-The blast near the Board Bazaar area of the city, the capital of Khyber Pakhtunkhwa province, wounded one person who has been admitted to Lady Reading Hospital.
+The blast near the Board Bazaar area of the city also wounded one person who has been admitted to Lady Reading Hospital.
 He is believed to be in a critical condition.

 Keep readinglist of 4 items